 The Ministry reviewed the three guidance manuals and their summary publications on adapting to climate change during 2014.
 The guidance was reviewed due to significant developments in international science and domestic policy relating to climate change adaptation since the current guidance was published.

-The guidance manuals will be updated in a staged approach, beginning with new climate projections due in 2015 and coastal hazards guidance due in 2016.
+The guidance manuals will be updated in a staged approach, beginning with new climate projections due in the first half of 2016 and coastal hazards guidance due in the second half of 2016.

 Climate change effects and impacts assessment